National Car Museum of Iran: History

-Prior to the inauguration of the museum in 2001, run mainly by private initiative of Iranian car enthusiasts, a small portion of the remaining 1200 cars were recovered, cleaned and put into the museum to display to the public.
-More than 1000 cars still reside in storage, garage or in Parks (e.g. in the park of Sa'dabad Palace) and wait to be made accessible to the public.
+After the Iranian Revolution of 1979, the Mohammad Reza Shah and his family fled the country and left behind most of their possessions.
+Mohammad Reza Shah was famous for his love of sports cars.
+Prior to the inauguration of the museum in 2001, run mainly by private initiative of Iranian car enthusiasts, a small portion of the remaining 1200 cars were recovered and put into the museum to display to the public.